Innovative energy-efficient social housing receives its first tenants in Barcelona

 The syn.ikia project, led by the Norwegian University of Science and Technology (NTNU), aims to expand Sustainable Plus Energy Neighbourhoods (SPENs) across various climates and contexts.
 As a replicable model, syn.ikia highlights how social housing can contribute to resilient communities that actively engage in Europe’s sustainability targets.
 The Santa Coloma development serves as a powerful example of how social housing is essential for inclusive urban development.

-The successful completion of the Santa Coloma project demonstrates the strength of collaborative design and shared vision in creating inclusive, sustainable neighbourhoods.
+The successful completion of the Santa Coloma de Gramenet project demonstrates the strength of collaborative design and shared vision in creating inclusive, sustainable neighbourhoods.
 As part of syn.ikia’s broader mission, the Fondo neighbourhood exemplifies the potential of energy-positive solutions to meet social responsibilities, paving the way for a resilient and sustainable future in public housing.